kisalthennakoon/Devix/README.md

 * Uploading very large images can fail or stall on slower networks/browsers.
 * The model may detect an anomaly but assign the wrong fault category in some cases.
 * Motion blur/out-of-focus frames (e.g., T1 faulty images in the dataset) reduce detection accuracy.
+* Difficult to adjust dimensions in UI when dragging bounding boxes.
+* After feedback, updated threshold accuracy cannot be reliably tested due to lack of sufficient test images.

 ## Test Data